MicrosoftDocs/powerquery-docs/powerquery-docs/HandlingGatewaySupport.md

 Where `dataSourcePath` is the [Data Source Path](HandlingAuthentication.md#data-source-paths) value for your function, and the return value is a list composed of:

-1. The name of the function to call (this function must be marked as `#shared`, and is usually your primary data source function)
+* The name of the function to call (this function must be marked as `#shared`, and is usually your primary data source function).
-2. One or more arguments to pass to your function
+* One or more arguments to pass to your function.

-If the invocation of the function results in an error, TestConnection is considered to have failed, and the credential will not be persisted.
+If the invocation of the function results in an error, TestConnection is considered to have failed, and the credential won't be persisted.

+>[!Note]
-> **Note:** As stated above, the function name provided by TestConnection must be a `shared` member.
+> As stated above, the function name provided by TestConnection must be a `shared` member.

 #### Example: Connector with no required arguments